Coauthored by Jeff Doucette, Chief Nursing Officer

 It’s no secret that staffing challenges are weighing heavily on the shoulders of healthcare organizations.
 However, waiting for this “storm” to pass before addressing quality and safety issues is not the road to take.

-5 key drivers of employee retention
+5 key drivers of employee retention in healthcare

 If you examine the graph below, you’ll see that there are five key drivers—or “healthcare must-haves"—that are the top determinants in an employee’s decision to remain at an organization after being offered another job.